Using the Twitter API

 Please note: Your keys and tokens will only display once in the developer portal, so it is important that you store these credentials in your password management system as soon as you generate them.

-If you misplace or forget the keys and tokens, you will need to regenerate them, which creates new keys and tokens, and invalidates the old ones.
+If you misplace or forget the keys and tokens, you will need to regenerate them, which creates new credentials and invalidates the old ones.
 This means that you will have to update any integrations that you may have set up with your prior credentials.
-Until January 2021, you can retrieve an App’s key and tokens through the developer portal.

 Learn more about our authentication best practices.